|

 The

-fifth NZGT conference is an exciting programme of garden visiting
+fifth NZGT conference was an exciting programme of garden visiting

 combined with informative lectures by world-renowned designer Vladimir